Wild Life (Wings album): Music and lyrics

-"Dear Friend", recorded during the Ram sessions, was apparently an attempt at reconciliation with John Lennon.
-It followed Lennon's attack on McCartney in the song "How Do You Sleep?", from the album Imagine, which had been in retaliation for McCartney's perceived digs at Lennon in "Too Many People" on Ram.
+"Dear Friend" was McCartney's attempt at reconciliation with John Lennon.
+It followed Lennon's attack on McCartney in the song "How Do You Sleep?", from Imagine (1971), which, in turn, was written in retaliation for McCartney's perceived digs at his bandmate on Rams "Too Many People" (1971).
 Music critic Ian MacDonald cited "Dear Friend" as a counter-argument to the caricature of McCartney as an emotional lightweight.
+With minor orchestration and brass, Robert Rodriguez describes the song as "possibly the most musically developed" on the record.